caltechlibrary/cold/README.md

 1. Install Haskell via [ghcup](https://www.haskell.org/ghcup/)
 2. See [Pandoc](https://pandoc.org/installing.html#quick-cabal-method) and follow instructions to compile Pandoc 3
 3. See [https://postgrest.org/en/stable/install.html#building-from-source]) and following instructions to compile PostgREST 11

-### A note about macOS, Postgres and PostgREST

-I have found the easiest most reliable way to get Postgres and PostgREST up and running on macOS is via [Postgres APP](https://postgres.app).

-If you take this route you want to install the version with the heading [Postgres.app with all currently supported versions (Universal/Intel)](https://postgresapp.com/downloads.html).
-This will insure you have the necessary libraries install that [PostgREST](https://postgrest.org) needs when compiling from source (i.e. `libpg`).